wechuli/python/testing-python/notes.md

 - `setUp` runs before each test method
 - `tearDown` runs after each test method
 - Common use cases: adding/removing data from a test database, creating instances of a class

+### Documenting the Units

+- Specify the behavious of the unit under test
+- How the original developer intended the unit to be used
+- Executable: keeps in sync with the unit inder test

+### Unit Test help with better design of the units

+- Decompose into testable units.
+Loose Coupling and High Cohesion
+- Design interface interface and implementation separately

+### Regression

+Ensure previously developed and tested software still performs after a change.

+### Limitations of Unit Testing

+- Hard to write if units have many dependencies
+- Test scenarios may not occur in production, you need to find relevant cases
+- Tests may not notice failures
+- Unit tests do not find integration or non-functional problems

+Unit testing is part of your job.
+Fit automated test in your development process.

+### Tests Support Collaboration

+- Pull changes from version control
+- Run the tests and check they pass before changing code
+- Run the tests again before sharing your changes

+### Build Automation Server
+- Detects changes from version control, fetches them
+- Builds the code and runs the tests
+- Communicates the result to developers
+- If passing tests- deploys to manual testing environment

+Make frequent, small commits and run tests on each one.